 Yeah, I sometimes miss my miniskirts and have to think twice before wearing the same.
 However, I have started to love Kurtis, long cotton skirts and the Khadi clothes.
 It’s sweet.

 Other than the language problems, sometimes Indians are prejudiced.
 I don’t blame them because we foreigners, especially white skinned, come with an entire character sketch of our own.
-However, due to social media and foreign shows entering India and whole lot of globalization, there isn’t much of alienation.
-It is easier to get along with people since most of them are educated and English-speaking, especially in work places and party circuit.
+However, due to social media and foreign shows entering India and a whole lot of globalization, there isn’t much of alienation.
+It is easier to get along with people since most of them are educated and English-speaking, especially in workplaces and the party circuit.